nats-io/nats-architecture-and-design/adr/ADR-41.md

 Note the `sampling`, here set to 100% which is the default, will further trigger only a % of traces that have the `sampled` value in the `traceparent` header.
 This allow you to specifically sample only a subset of messages traversing NATS while your micro services will sample all.

 When this feature is enabled any message holding the `Nats-Trace-Dest` header as in the previous section will behave as if the `traceparent` header was not set at all.
-In essense the Ad-Hoc mode has precedence.
+In essence the Ad-Hoc mode has precedence.

 ### Cross Account Tracing

 By default a trace will end at an account boundary when crossing an Import or Export.
-This is a security measure to not allow an importing account to observe the internals of the exporting account.
+This is a security measure to restrict visibility into foreign accounts and require opt-in to allow.

-The exporting account can opt into this sharing using the configuration items below:

 ```
 accounts {
   B {
+   exports = [
+    // on a service the direction of flow is into the exporting
+    // account, so the exporter need to allow tracing
-   exports = [ { allow_trace: true, stream: "nats.add" } ]
+    { service: "nats.add", allow_trace: true }
+   ]

+   imports = [
+    // on a stream import the direction of flow is from exporter into
+    // the importer, so the importer need to allow tracing
+    {stream: {account: A, subject: ticker}, allow_trace: true}
+   ]
   }
 }
 ```

-Note this export has `allow_trace` set, when an importing account `A` initiate a trace the path, client names, mappings and more that is configured in the account `B` will become visible in traces delivered to account `A`.

 ## nats CLI